Summary

 - age <30 years

-- travellers with prior residence in developing country visiting friends and relatives
+- travelers with prior residence in higher-risk destination visiting friends and relatives

 - travel during hot and wet seasons